OPEC+ seeks consensus on oil output policy after UAE roadblock

-Without a deal, the OPEC+ alliance could keep tighter restraints on output with oil prices now trading around $75 a barrel, more than 40% up this year, while consumers want more crude to aid a global recovery from the COVID-19 pandemic.
+Without a deal, the OPEC+ alliance could keep tighter restraints on output with oil prices now trading around $75 a barrel, more than 40% up this year.
+Consumers want more crude to aid a global recovery from the COVID-19 pandemic.

-The rise in oil prices is contributing to global inflation, slowing the economic recovery from the pandemic.
+The rise in oil prices is contributing to global inflation, slowing the economic recovery from the coronavirus crisis.

 The UAE put the brakes on a deal that had been pushed by top producers Saudi Arabia and Russia to increase output by 2 million barrels per day (bpd) by the end of 2021 and extend remaining cuts to the end of 2022, instead of ending in April.

-Talks between the Organization of the Petroleum Exporting Countries, Russia and other producers, the alliance known as OPEC+, resumed at 1500 GMT.
-Key ministers meet first as part of a joint monitoring ministerial committee (JMMC), followed by a full ministerial meeting.
+Friday’s talks between the Organization of the Petroleum Exporting Countries, Russia and other producers, the alliance known as OPEC+, began with a JMMC monitoring committee meeting and were followed by a full ministerial meeting.

 Responding to oil demand destruction caused by the COVID crisis, OPEC+ agreed last year to cut output by almost 10 million bpd from May 2020, with plans to phase out the curbs by the end of April 2022.
 Cuts now stand at about 5.8 million bpd.

-OPEC+ sources said the UAE did not oppose the principle of hiking output by the group but wanted its own production to be higher.
-It said its baseline - the level from which any cuts are calculated - was originally set too low, an issue it raised before but was ready to tolerate if the deal ended in April.
+OPEC+ sources said the UAE complained that its baseline - the level from which any cuts are calculated - was originally set too low, an issue it raised before but was ready to tolerate if the deal ended in April 2022 but not if it went on longer.

 OPEC+ sources said the UAE wanted to have its baseline production set at 3.84 million bpd versus 3.168 million bpd now.